JeremieOchin/greenScreenKeying/README.md

 The training has last 2 hours for 100 epochs.

-I already shared the trained netwrok if you want to test it.
+I already shared the trained network if you want to test it.

 ENVIRONMENT :
 Windows 7